OglesbyArt/Painting.java/README.md

 	while (!found && !done)
 	{
-	  System.out.println ("Please enter the number of the Artist's last name for the painting to be deleted ");
+	  System.out.println ("Please enter the name of the Artist's last name for the painting to be deleted ");

           input1 = UserInterface.getString();

-          System.out.println ("Please enter the number of the Artist's last name for the painting to be deleted ");
+          System.out.println ("Please enter the Title of Work for the painting to be deleted ");

           input2 = UserInterface.getString();